 4) Find fore/aft seat position

-As with the other adjustments, this is a safe starting position.
+- As with the other adjustments, this is a safe starting position.

 - If youre over 6-feet tall, ride long distances, climb a lot and pedal at about 90 rpm, you may prefer to be as much as 1 to 2 cm behind the pedal axles.

-If youre less than 6-feet tall, spin at 95 rpm or faster and like to sprint, youll probably prefer to be directly over the axles.
+- If youre less than 6-feet tall, spin at 95 rpm or faster and like to sprint, youll probably prefer to be directly over the axles.